Kyiv's suburbs are healing from the brutal Russian occupation

 This seems to be the attitude of a lot of locals.
 Oleksandr, a bearded carpenter and welder, said he would be very happy to see foreign allies help fund Ukraine’s reconstruction; however, he wasn’t waiting around for that to happen.
 He was already rebuilding his workshop that was left ravaged by heavy shelling.
 Fortunately, he has the skills to do so, but not everyone does and other garages surrounding his workshop were left as scorched skeletal frames.

 Oleskandr’s apartment was also hit by artillery and his shelled neighbourhood has decayed into a ghost town.
 The smell of rotting food wafted out of abandoned apartments once occupied by Ramzan Kadyrov’s Chechen troops.
 At the bottom of one staircase, kilos of black potatoes provide a feast for the prodigious amount of flies and pests that have taken over the Soviet-era blocks.
 But Oleksandr and a few other locals haven’t left.
 They remain, either out of a lack of options or, like in Oleskadnr’s case, out of determination.
 He will never leave the home he’s lived in for 40 years, even if the government offers to relocate him.
-When redevelopment begins, he hopes his apartment block will be rebuilt instead of being raised to the ground.
+When redevelopment begins, he hopes his apartment block will be rebuilt instead of being razed to the ground.

 Olesksandr’s hopes may soon be realised.
 In the capital, reconstruction is already underway and the redevelopment of a shelled apartment block in the Obolon district is an optimistic sign of the region’s future.
 Like Oleksandr’s home, the block was severely damaged after an explosion tore open dozens of apartments.
 However, instead of knocking the complex down, builders are renovating the existing framework and modernising the old Soviet design so that residents are able to return to their homes.